Lily Poulett-Harris: Teaching career

 Lily's older sister, Eleanor (known as Nellie) had taught at the Hobart Ladies' College before teaching at her father's home and then founding the Ladies' Grammar School and Kindergarten at 26 Davey Street in 1894 (opposite Franklin Square).
 Lily and Violet were both to teach there.

 Lily left Peppermint Bay to teach there in December 1894.
 At the time that she and her sister Nellie left, a newspaper correspondent reported they were presented with a dinner and tea service by local inhabitants, including members of the cricket club.
 The reporter went on to state "There is a general feeling of regret throughout the district at the Misses Poulett-Harris leaving, as they have always taken a deep interest in the Bay and its institutions and inhabitants, and they carry with them the sincerest wishes of all that they will prosper in the new school life on which they are entering in Hobart."

 A violinist, Lily took the music classes at the school.
+Among the music the school children learnt were a piece by Haydn and one of Greig's Humoresques.
 She lived at the school itself, having permanently relocated to the city from Peppermint Bay.
 However, "when scholastic duties permitted her to visit her home at the Cliffs she was always welcomed by young and old alike" and she continued to play for Oyster Cove.
 The school initially had ten pupils but, within a few years, grew to have seventy.
 It was very well regarded throughout its existence.

+In 1895, the Hobart Mercury stated, "The Ladies' Grammar School, since it has been under the management of Miss [Nellie] Poulett-Harris, has made great progress, and is now one of the high-class seminaries in the South.
+The Poulett-Harris family have laboured long and well for the cause of higher education in Tasmania...
+The high tone of the school was especially commented upon, and Miss Poulett-Harris remarked that she attached more value to that than the turning out of girls distinguished for their cleverness."
+The Hobart Mercury noted their students had a "cultured appearance".

 When she visited her home town, Lily was still actively involved in social and church activities.
+She also volunteered to decorate the church.

 She evidently also became a congregant at All Saints in Macquarie Street in South Hobart at this time as well, this church being a relatively short distance from the school.